mattramostech/sword/README.md

-# Sword
+# SwordAI

-**Making Rust productive for backend and distributed systems.**
+**Making Rust productive for backend, AI systems, data engineering, and distributed systems.**

-Sword is more than a framework — it's a growing ecosystem of libraries and tools designed to bring both **performance** and **productivity** to backend development and distributed systems in Rust.
+SwordAI is more than a framework — it's a growing ecosystem of libraries and tools designed to bring both **performance** and **productivity** to backend development, AI systems, data engineering, and distributed systems in Rust.

 ## Vision

-Rust offers unmatched performance and safety, but building production backend systems often requires stitching together many crates with significant boilerplate.
-Sword aims to change that by providing:
+Rust offers unmatched performance and safety, but building production systems often requires stitching together many crates with significant boilerplate.
+SwordAI aims to change that by providing:

-- **Batteries-included libraries** for common backend patterns
+- **Batteries-included libraries** for common backend, distributed systems, AI, and data engineering patterns
 - **A CLI** that scaffolds production-ready projects in seconds
 - **Opinionated defaults** that let you focus on business logic